DigiBP/Team-24DIGIBP2/README.md

-# The following process is combination of both the Timesheet process and the Invoice generation process
+# Current AS-IS for Timesheet process and the Invoice generation process

 The Timesheet Process is triggered by 2 events done by the Project worker.